Lamden/docs/docs/develop/wallet_controller/wallet_controller_api.md

 This will fire the "newInfo" events.on event

 ## walletIsInstalled()
-Check if the Lamden Vault extention is installed in the user's broswer.
+Check if the Lamden Vault extension is installed in the user's broswer.

 This will fire the "newInfo" events.on event